ibm-cloud-docs/EventStreams/restricting_access_iam.md

 This action is required for private connections because the source IP address that {{site.data.keyword.messagehub}} receives is the IP address of the {{site.data.keyword.cloud_notm}} service endpoint and not the IP from where the request originated.

-You can also restrict access on the {{site.data.keyword.messagehub}} Enterprise instance through the Private IP Allowlist.
-For more information, refer to [Restricting network access using the Enterprise plan](/docs/EventStreams?topic=EventStreams-restrict_access).
+You can also restrict access on the {{site.data.keyword.messagehub}} Enterprise instance through the Private IP allowlist.
+For more information, see [Restricting network access by using the Enterprise plan](/docs/EventStreams?topic=EventStreams-restrict_access).
 {: note}